grblHAL/Plugin_WebUI/README.md

 ## WebUI plugin

 News \(20220719\): Added initial and experimental support for [WebUI v3](https://github.com/luc-github/ESP3D-WEBUI/discussions/94#discussioncomment-2861616).
+Copy the files in the [www/v3](www/v3) folder to the _www_ folder on your SD card to activate.
+Requires grblHAL build 20220722 or later.

 ---